Alnatura

 The Alnatura Produktions- und Handels GmbH is a chain of organic food supermarkets and producer of organic food headquartered in Darmstadt, Hesse in Germany.
-The company was founded in 1984 and distributes food and textiles, produced according to ecological aspects, under the trademark Alnatura.
+The company was founded in 1984 by Götz Rehm and distributes food and textiles, produced according to ecological aspects, under the trademark Alnatura.
+The company is based on ideas of the esoteric anthroposophy of Rudolf Steiner, which its founder Götz Rehm was strongly influenced by.
+The company is like Demeter and others, part of the pseudoscientific anthroposopical community in Germany.

 These products are sold both by various drugstore and retail chains as well as the captive organic supermarket chain Alnatura Super Natur Markt.
 Alnatura currently operates 107 supermarkets in Germany, each with 500 to 800 square meters of retail space, mainly in Baden-Württemberg, Hesse and Rhineland-Palatinate.

 Unlike other retail chains, Alnatura does not have a Betriebsrat (engl. employee representative committee/worker's council) for the entire company and its employees were paid below the collective agreement up until 2010.

 History

 Founding

-The economist Götz Rehn, who still is CEO today, founded the Alnatura Produktions- und Handels GmbH as a consulting firm under the name Konzeption und Vertrieb natürlicher Lebensmittel Dr. Rehn in Fulda, Hesse in 1984.
+The economist Götz Rehn, who still is the CEO today, founded the Alnatura Produktions- und Handels GmbH as a consulting firm under the name Konzeption und Vertrieb natürlicher Lebensmittel Dr. Rehn in Fulda, Hesse in 1984.
 Initial plans to conceptualize the business as stores for children's clothing made from cotton or a chain of vegetarian self-service restaurants, were discarded.
 A year later, Alnatura was registered as a word and design trademark.
 In 1986, the company began selling organic products as a retail format in the grocery stores of tegut and dm drug stores.
 These cooperations make half of the revenue.
 The company's first supermarket opened in Mannheim, Baden-Württemberg on October 1, 1987.
 In 1989, the company moved from Fulda to Bickenbach.
 Since January 2019, the company is based in Darmstadt.

 According to information provided by the company, by 2005 more than half of all leading positions were occupied by women.
 In the same year, the company received the first prize Nachhaltiger Mittelstand 2004 (engl. sustainable middle class) from the EthikBank, and Rehn was nominated for "Entrepreneur of the Year" by the auditors Ernst & Young.
 In 2006, the 25th Alnatura supermarket was opened in Cologne.

 In 2012, the first Alnatura organic supermarket was opened in Switzerland in collaboration with Migros in Zürich.
 For this purpose, the Alnatura AG was founded with its headquarters in Zürich.
 Since then, their trade partner Migros has been marketing Alnatura products in its stores all over Switzerland, and since July 2014 also via LeShop.ch.
 Alnatura and Migros' newest collaboration consists of setting up 30 new Alnatura branches throughout urban centers across Switzerland.
 Since 2014, it is also possible to collect Payback points in Germany, whereas in Switzerland Alnatura is part of the Cumulus program.